MenuClose Menu

 Other questions about your claim

 Claims are usually settled within 20-30 days of us receiving all the information needed.
 However, each case is different.
-There are lots of things that could impact timings, like having several possible beneficiaries, how big the pension pot is, whether the member had multiple accounts with us, and whether or not the member had previously told us who should inherit their pot.
+There are lots of things that could impact timings, like having several possible beneficiaries, how big the pension pot is, whether the member had multiple accounts with us, and whether the member had previously told us who should inherit their pot.

 We’ll usually send a letter to each beneficiary confirming the final amount that has been paid to them and any tax that’s been deducted.
 If we’ve only been dealing with the executor of the member’s affairs, we may send this letter to the executor rather than all beneficiaries.